Last updated: May 14, 2026

 Specialized Equipment

-- Draft tack: 30–50% more expensive, often custom
+- Draft tack: 30–50% more expensive than standard light horse tack, often custom-ordered for specific measurements

 Draft-Specific Health Risks